openxla/stablehlo/docs/spec_draft.md

 instance (`ei`) of `rid`, `pid` pair, henceforth referred to as `ei(rid, pid)` into groups.
 All the execution instances within a group can participate in the operation without getting interfered by execution instances from other groups.
-The number of groups represents the number of `stablehlo.all_to_all` operations executed in parallel.
+The number of groups represents the number of `stablehlo.all_gather` operations executed in parallel.

 Given,